las-wg/agent-permissions.json/README.md

    Parse according to the schema; on validation failure, consumers **SHOULD** treat the file as absent and **MUST NOT** grant additional permissions based on it (i.e., disallow all interactions beyond their default safety policies).

 3. **Apply `resource_rules`.**
-   Apply `resource_rules` in order of appearance in the array.
-Later rules MAY override earlier ones for the same `(verb, selector)` combination, depending on implementation policy.
+   Apply `resource_rules` following priority rules:
+   1. Specific verbs have higher priority over `all`
+   2. For the same verb, follow CSS priority rules

 4. **Honor modifiers.**
    Enforce `modifiers` such as `burst`, `rate_limit`, `time_window`, and `human_in_the_loop` when deciding whether to execute an action.